schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 Most of the components that you can drag and drop on the canvas are pre-programmed, meaning that you don't need to do any programming yourself.
 If you do want to do a bit of programming, you can use mBlock and we are going to handle this one, next.

+### Questions

+1. What does the ultrasonic reading mean?
+2. Which instruction can stop the moving of the wheels?